We have a strong complaint & compliance rules, policies & strategies for our customers.

 How to Become a Certified Lifeguard

-To become a lifeguard, or more accurately, to become a certified lifeguard, you will need to pass a variety of tests.
-These tests include a written test, a swim test, and an emergency medical skills test.
-After passing these tests, you will be awarded a lifeguard certification issued by the American Lifeguard Association.
-This certification will authorize you to serve in a variety of lifeguard positions that accept American Lifeguard Association certification.
-To become a lifeguard, you will also need to be at least 15 years old.
+To become a certified lifeguard, you will need to undergo lifeguard training and successfully pass a series of tests.
+Upon successfully passing these tests, you will be awarded a lifeguard certification by the American Lifeguard Association.
+This certification will enable you to work in a variety of lifeguard positions.

 CARING FOR HEAD, NECK OR BACK INJURY SKILLS